M-GM50/Python_Tetris/README.md

-Build a Tetris game with Pygame.
+Building a Tetris game with Pygame.

 Work in progress.